top of page

 Advocacy

 Climate policy is health policy.
-VCCA clinicians provide credible, health-based perspectives on climate policy solutions to ensure that policies are made with the health of our citizens and communities as a top priority.
+VCCA clinicians provide credible, health-based perspectives on climate policy solutions to ensure that policies prioritize the health of our citizens and communities.
 During our annual Health and Climate Lobby Day, dozens of clinicians and health students from across the state gather in Richmond to advocate on behalf of their patients for clean energy solutions.
 We also provide opportunities throughout the year for our members to engage in advocacy around climate policy solutions.

 VCCA brings educational events on climate and health to medical centers across Virginia.
-In collaboration with partners, we coordinate conferences that convene experts from Virginia’s academic centers and beyond.
-Through these events we educate practicing clinicians on what changes in the climate mean for the health of their patients and their practice.
+With partners, we coordinate conferences with experts from Virginia’s academic centers and beyond.
+These events help educate practicing clinicians on what changes in the climate mean for the health of their patients.

-Our clinician leaders provide lectures at hospitals and clinics across the state.
-We have delivered presentations at Inova Fairfax and Alexandria Hospitals, University of Virginia, Virginia Commonwealth University School of Medicine, Carilion Clinic and others.
+Our clinician leaders give lectures at hospitals and clinics across the state.
+We have delivered presentations at Inova Fairfax and Alexandria Hospitals, University of Virginia, Virginia Commonwealth University School of Medicine, Carilion Clinic, and others.

-VCCA is proud to participate in the newly formed Virginia Department of Health Climate Change Committee, launched in 2019.
-We applaud Virginia Department of Health for this initiative and look forward to supporting this critical work in the future.
+VCCA is proud to participate in the newly formed Virginia Department of Health Climate Change Committee, launched in 2019, and we applaud the Department of Health for this initiative.

 Community Outreach